 We also rely on the business infrastructure and systems of third parties with which we do business and to whom we outsource the operation, maintenance and development of our information technology and communications systems.
 We have substantially migrated all aspects of our core information technology systems and customer-facing applications to third-party cloud infrastructure platforms, principally AWS.
 If we fail to architect, administer or oversee these environments in a well-managed, secure and effective manner, or if such platforms become unavailable, are disrupted, fail to scale, do not operate as designed, or do not meet their service level agreements for any reason, we may experience unplanned service disruption or unforeseen costs which could result in material harm to our business and operations.
 We must successfully develop and maintain information, financial reporting, disclosure, privacy, data protection, data security and other controls adapted to our reliance on outside platforms and providers.
-In addition, AWS, or other service providers could experience system or telecommunication breakdowns or failures, outages, degradation in service, downtime, failure to scale, software bugs, cyberattacks and other security incidents, adverse changes to financial condition, bankruptcy, or other adverse conditions, (including conditions which interfere with our access to and use of AWS), which could have a material adverse effect on our business and reputation.
-Thus, the substantial amount of our infrastructure that we outsource to AWS or to other third parties may increase our risk exposure.
+In addition, AWS, or other service providers could experience system or telecommunication breakdowns or failures, outages, degradation in service, downtime, failure to scale, software bugs, cyber-attacks and other security incidents, adverse changes to financial condition, bankruptcy, or other adverse moditions which interfere with our access to and use of AWS), which could have a material adverse effect on our business and reputation.
+Thus, the substantial amount of our infrastructure to AWS or to other third parties may increase our risk exposure.

-Any disruptions, failures or inaccuracies of our operational processes, technology systems and models, including those associated with improvements or modifications to such technology systems and models, could cause us to be unable to market and manage our products and services, manage our risk, meet our regulatory obligations or report our financial results in a timely and accurate manner, all of which could have a negative impact on our results of operations.
-In addition, our ongoing investments in infrastructure, which are necessary to maintain a competitive business, integrate acquisitions and establish scalable operations, may increase our expenses.
-As our business develops, changes or expands, additional expenses can arise as a result of a reevaluation of business strategies, management of outsourced services, asset purchases or other acquisitions, structural reorganization, compliance with new laws or regulations, the integration of newly acquired businesses, or the prevention or occurrence of cyber-attacks and other security incidents.
-If we are unable to successfully manage our expenses, our financial results will be negatively affected.
-Changes to our business, including those resulting from our strategic objectives, also requires robust governance to ensure that our objectives are executed as intended without adversely impacting our customers, associates, operations or financial performance.
-Ineffective change management oversight and governance over the execution of our strategic objectives could expose us to operational, strategic and reputational risk and could negatively impact customers or our financial performance.
+Any disruptions, failures or inaccuracies of our operational processes, technology systems and models, including those associated with improvements or modifications to such technology systems and models, could cause us to be unable to market and manage our products and services, manage our risk, meet our regulatory obligations or report our financial results in a timely and accurate manner, all of which could have a negative impact on our regulatory obligations or report our financial results in a timely and accurate manner, all of which could have a negative impact on our regulatory obligations or report our financial results in a timely and accurate manner, all of which could have a negative impact on our regulatory obligations, or report our financial results in a timely and accurate manner, all of which could have a negative impact on our regulatory obligations, or report our financial results in a timely and accurate manner, all of which could have a negative impact on our regulatory obligations, the acquisitions, strategies on a result of a recvaluation of business strategies, management of outsourced services, asset purchases or other acquisitions, structural reorganization, compliance with new laws or regulatory to regulations, the integration of newly acquired businesses, or the prevention or occurrence of cyber-attacks and other security incidents.
+If we are unable to successfully manage our expenses, associates, operations or financial performance.
+Ineffective change management oversight and governance over the execution of our strategic objectives also requires or our strategic objectives, associates, or the accurate or expose as to operational, strategic and reputational risk and could negatively impact customers or our financial performance.